Skip to main content

 Tips about bgfx's shaderc

-2. On Windows arm64, shader compiler (shaderc.exe) is actually an x64 build because of some weird incompatibility errors building it targetting arm64 Windows.
+2. On Windows arm64, shaderc.exe is actually an x64 build because of some weird incompatibility errors building it targetting arm64 Windows.
 It should work fine unless you're using an older version of arm64 Windows 10, which is really rare.

 Links, in case you need to download these dependencies manually: